 It should need no emphasis that the lawyer is today, even when not himself a "maker" of policy, the one indispensable adviser of every responsible policy-maker in our society—whether we speak of a government department or agency, of the executive of a corporation or labor union, of the secretary of a trade or other private association, or even of the humble independent enterpriser or professional man. . . .
 Certainly it would be difficult to exaggerate either the direct or indirect influence that members of the legal profession exert on the public life of this nation.
 For better or worse our decision-makers and our lawyers are bound together in a relation of dependence or of identity.

 Date of Authorship for this Version

 McDougal, Myres S., "Law as a Process of Decision: A Policy-Oriented Approach to Legal Study" (1956).
 Faculty Scholarship Series.
-Paper 2464.
+2464.